 - Stepping Stones Triple P – For parents of pre-adolescent children who have a disability.
 Stepping Stones has been shown to work with children with intellectual and physical disabilities who have disruptive behavior.
 It can delivered in any of four ways – Selected Seminars, Primary Care, Group and Standard Triple P.

 - Family Transitions – Individual or group sessions for parents whose separation or divorce is complicating their parenting.
 Uses Family Transitions DVD and parent workbook.

 - Lifestyle Triple P – For parents of overweight children aged from 5 to 10 years.
 Can be either a Level 2 program, Selected Lifestyle Triple P Seminars, or Group Lifestyle, a ten-session group program with four telephone support calls.
 Uses positive parenting principles and Every Parent's Survival Guide DVD to help parents promote healthier family eating and encourage physical activity.
-Group workbook, recipe booklet and activity games booklet provided to parents.
+Group workbook and activity games booklet provided to parents.

 Mothers say Stepping Stones helped sons with autism